henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 systemctl restart kubelet
 ```

+> Note: Currently, kube-apiserver also has cloud-provider parameters, however they're not strictly necessary and should be removed shortly.
+This is addressed in this [issue](https://github.com/kubernetes/kubernetes/issues/49402).

 ### Checking if it worked

 There are several ways to see if your changes were successfully applied.
 One of them is to look for the processes running in the nodes.
 For example, in the any node you can see whether the `kubelet` is running with the `cloud` properties you set.
 Check it with: